-We believe that Scripture clearly teaches that parents have the primary responsibility to raise their children in the nurture and admonition of the Lord.

-This includes parents teaching their children about God, disciplining them, and striving to honor God before them by the example of their lives.
-The children's ministry team here at CHBC sees itself as a support team to parents.
-It seeks to aid and encourage parents in the nurturing of their children, in accordance with Scripture and the vision of our God-given elders.
+Scripture clearly teaches that parents have the primary responsibility to raise their children in the nurture and admonition of the Lord.
+This includes parents teaching their children about God from His Work, discipling them at home and at church, disciplining them, and striving to honor God before them by the witness of their lives.